 Address: 316 Essex Street

-10. Old Burying Point Cemetery
+13. Old Burying Point Cemetery

 There are memorial benches for those executed in the Salem Witch Trials.
 Most victims were hung.
 But Giles Corey was “pressed to death” with rocks.

 You’ll find Corey’s grave here, as well of that of alleged witch Martha Corey.
 This is also the final resting place of the infamous Judge Hathorne and Judge Bartholomew Gedney.